cameronapak/anchor_uco/content/events/2019-07-23-love-okc-one-day.md

 where: 'Red River, NM'
 what: >-
-  Join us over Christmas Break for growth from the Word, community and skiing fun! $199 includes lodging, food except lunch and transportation!
+  Join us over Christmas Break for growth from the Word, community and skiing fun! $200 includes lodging, food except lunch and transportation!
 Skiing on your own about $70 / day for lift tix and rentals.
-EARLY BIRD SPECIAL $50 off before October1st!
 cta: 'https://quickclick.com/r/9dexl'
 ctaMessage: $25 Deposit NOW
 thumbnail: /images/uploads/img_8816.jpeg